 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using medicine to treat fungal infections (such as fluconazole, itraconazole, ketoconazole, Diflucan®, Nizoral®, Sporanox®), medicine for depression (such as trazodone, Celexa®, Effexor®, Luvox®, Paxil®, Prozac®, Serzone®, Zoloft®), medicines to treat HIV/AIDS (Agenerase®, Crixivan®, Invirase®, Kalitra®, Norvir®, Sustiva®, Viracept®), or antibiotics (such as erythromycin, Biaxin®), or an MAO inhibitor (Eldepryl®, Marplan®, Nardil®, Parnate®).
+- Make sure your doctor knows if you are also using medicine to treat fungal infections (such as fluconazole, itraconazole, ketoconazole, Diflucan®, Nizoral®, or Sporanox®), medicine for depression (such as citalopram, duloxetine, escitalopram, fluoxetine, fluvoxamine, paroxetine, sertraline, trazodone, venlafaxine, Celexa®, Cymbalta®, Effexor®, Lexapro®, Luvox®, Paxil®, Prozac®, Serzone®, or Zoloft®), medicines to treat HIV/AIDS (such as ritonavir, Agenerase®, Crixivan®, Invirase®, Kaletra®, Norvir®, Sustiva®, or Viracept®), antibiotics (such as erythromycin, Biaxin®, Emycin®, or Ery-tab®), or an MAO inhibitor (such as Eldepryl®, Marplan®, Nardil®, or Parnate®).

 Warnings While Using This Medicine